Hepatology (journal)

 Hepatology is a peer-reviewed medical journal of hepatology.
-It is published monthly by John Wiley & Sons on behalf of the American Association for the Study of Liver Diseases.
-The journal was established in 1981 and the editor-in-chief is David E Cohen (Weill Cornell Medical).
+It is published monthly by Lippincott Williams & Wilkins on behalf of the American Association for the Study of Liver Diseases.
+The journal was established in 1981 and the editor-in-chief is Gregory J. Gores (Mayo Clinic).

 Indexing and abstracting

 The journal is abstracted and indexed in the following databases:

 According to Journal Citation Reports, the journal's 2020 impact factor is 17.425, ranking it 6th out of 92 journals in the category "Gastroenterology & Hepatology".